in4it/rds-snapshot-restore/README.md

 # RDS snapshot restore

-The goal of this tool is to automate the restore/creation/RDS modifications process.
-This was developed to give the client access to recent production data(start of script -10 min nowSubstractTenMinutes) without impacting production and leveraging the snapshots and AWS RDS point in time restore capabilities.
+The goal of rds-snapshot-restore is to automate the AWS RDS restore/creation/modifications process.
+This without impacting production and leveraging the AWS snapshot and point in time restore capabilities.

-#Remarks
+# Remarks

-* Make sure the deletenion protection is on on the databases with the `-database=` parameter
+* Make sure the deletion protection is on
-* provide a valid security group id, if the database is marked publicly make sure the SG is created in the correct VPC
+* Provide a valid security group id.
+If the database is marked publicly make sure the SG is created in the correct VPC
-* this script wil delete the previously created database `-restoretargetdatabase=`
+* This script wil delete the previously created database `-restoretargetdatabase=`

 *Example to run command:*
 ```